GameTechDev/SamplerFeedbackStreaming/README.md

     c:\SamplerFeedbackStreaming\x64\Release> demo.bat

 ![demo batch file](./readme-images/demo-bat.jpg "demo.bat")

+The textures in the first "release" package, hubble-16k.zip, work with "demo-hubble.bat".
+Make sure the mediadir in the batch file is set properly, or override it on the command line as follows:

+    c:\SamplerFeedbackStreaming\x64\Release> demo-hubble.bat -mediadir c:\hubble-16k

 There is also a batch file "nvidia.bat".
 For some hardware, it was observed that the performance of [UpdateTileMappings](https://docs.microsoft.com/en-us/windows/win32/api/d3d12/nf-d3d12-id3d12commandqueue-updatetilemappings) impacted overall throughput *unless* the heap size was 32MB.
 One workaround is to create many 32MB heaps and distribute the resources across them.